STAR WARS is to cinema what The Beatles are to music.

 - STAR TREK: The Motion Picture (Dec 1979)

-It's important to note not just how good these films were, or how successful they all became, but how diverse they all are.
+It's important to note not just how great these films were, or how successful they all became, but how diverse they all are.
 And that they pretty much owned the times they debuted with little or no competition.
 It also gave audiences time to really appreciate each film as a work, instead of being lost in a cockfight competition.

 Which is where we mention that the Suits threw out also-rans like BATTLE BEYOND THE STARS, METEOR, SATURN 3, FLASH GORDON, KRULL, and THE LAST STARFIGHTER along the way.
 Disney was so rattled that they just remade their own 20,000 LEAGUES UNDER THE SEA as THE BLACK HOLE with a pinch of 2001 at the end.
 If these films looked like what some hapless Suit thought a Sci-Fi or Fantasy film was, well, yeah.
 Which I say to make the point that these bandwagon movies were committee-driven instead of creator-driven.